Charlotte Graham: Education

-Graham graduated with a Post- graduate diploma in Māori Visual Arts from Massey University in 2001.
+Graham graduated with a Post- graduate diploma in Māori Visual Arts (Honours) from Massey University in 2001.
 She studied under Robert Jahnke, Shane Cotton and Kura Te Waru Rewiri as one of the first graduate students for the degree.

 After completing her post-graduate studies in Māori visual art, Graham trained as a teacher (Auckland University) and worked at secondary schools in Auckland, including Māori boarding school St Stephens, while continuing to make art.
 She also worked full time as a Kaihangatoi (Māori art tutor) at Mason Clinic, WDHB, forensic psychiatric services.

 Career

 Graham's art practice draws on her Māori heritage to explore critical issues that affect New Zealand society such as racism, cultural stereotyping and land rights, particularly the controversial foreshore and seabed legislation.
 Frequently her works incorporate Treaty of Waitangi and Māori motifs.
 Graham cites her grandmother, Rose Isobel Simons, as a key creative influence on her life.
 Graham believes that the foreshore and seabed controversy was the issue that gave her the political drive as an artist.